mamonu/boldbestpractice/docs/2_reusable_code.md

 # 2 Reusable code

+Breaking your code down into smaller, more manageable chunks is a sensible way to improve readability.
+Regardless of the language, there are  techniques to containerise your code into self-contained parts such as modules, classes or functions.

 ## Functions

-A function is simply a “chunk” of code that you can use over and over again, rather than writing it out multiple times.
+In the early stages of analysis we often copy and paste code to ‘make it work’.
+As this work matures, it is worth taking repetitive code and turning it into functions.
+Functions allow us to make a piece of logic reusable in a consistent and readable way, A function is simply a way to “chunk” some code that you can use over and over again, rather than writing it out multiple times.
-Functions enable programmers to break down or decompose a problem into smaller chunks, each of which performs a particular task.
+Functions enable programmers to break down or decompose a problem into smaller parts, each of which performs a particular task.
 In this way code becomes easier to reason and to follow through in analysis scripts.